VincenzoManto/fluid-progressbar/README.md

 ![npm version](https://img.shields.io/npm/v/fluid-progressbar)

-Fluid Progress Bar is an Angular component that provides a customizable, fluid-like progress bar with interactive effects such as gravity, mouse influence, and custom color groups.
+Fluid ProgressBar is an Angular component that provides a customizable, fluid-like 🫗 progress bar with interactive effects such as gravity, mouse influence, and custom color groups. 💧

+> "Progress is not achieved by luck or accident, but by working on yourself daily." - Epictetus

+> "Progress is made by bubbles 🫧; without them it's just a normal bar."

 *Based on [Fluid Simulation CodePen](https://codepen.io/dissimulate/pen/nLNMKQ) by [Dissumulate](https://codepen.io/dissimulate) who must be thanked*